Online Research Resources

 - Internet History Sourcebooks - Paul Halsall of Fordham University has placed a large number of non-copyright primary sources from world history online at this site.

-- The Public Record Office (Great Britain) - portal to British National Archives provides access to documents of interest to British and world history.
+- British National Archives – portal to British National Archives provides access to documents of interest to British and world history.

 - The Adoption History Project created by historian Ellen Herman.
 The site includes a wide variety of primary and secondary sources on the history of adoption in the United States.